-- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents. - 2.
+- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents - The prospective students may obtain the appropriate application from the Valley College Financial Aid office during the admissions process. - 3.
+Complete the application which includes an essay question.
 All information requested on the application must be complete and legible.
 The application must be signed by the applicant.

-The completed Scholarship Application must be submitted to the Financial Aid Department.
+The completed application must be submitted to the Financial Aid Department.
 Incomplete application packets will not be accepted.
 The Financial Aid Advisor will forward all completed applications to the Campus Director.
-Even though the Online programs are administrated through the Martinsburg campus, the Campus Director at the enrolling campus will review the scholarship application and recommend the applicant.
-The Director of Financial Aid will grant the final approval.
+Even though the Online programs are administrated through the Martinsburg campus, the Campus Director at the enrolling campus will review the scholarship application and recommend the applicant for the award.
+The final approval is granted by the Director of Financial Aid.